ndaidong/mdl-skeleton/README.md

 - template: template file, similar to res.render(template)
 - data: an object will be Handlebars compile to template file
 - context: another object with it we can declare css, js and SDATA (shared data).
-While css and js resources will be compiled and groupped to one file, ADATA will be shared to client script as a global object.
+While css and js resources will be compiled and groupped to one file, SDATA will be shared to client script as a global object.

 Example: